savedra1/rental-alerts/README.md

 ### Remote CI deployment
 If you'd like to set this up for your yourself with the same CI setup as myself, where the Terraform actions are all taken in Github Actions:

-1. Clone this repo from the root folder
+1. Clone this repo from the root folder with `git clone https://github.com/savedra1/rental-alerts.git`

 2. Create an AWS user with the following permissions:
     ```